 The organisation is a member of the Local Government Pension Scheme (LGPS), a defined benefit scheme operated by The City and County of Swansea.
 Contributions are based on the advice of an independent actuary.
 In accordance with FRS 102, the Fund is valued by a qualified independent actuary in order to ascertain the value of the Fund at the year end.
-For more information see Note 32.
+The net surplus or deficit is presented separately from other net assets on the balance sheet.
+A net surplus is only recognised to the extent that it is recoverable either through reduced contributions to the plan or by way of a cash refund from the plan.
+For more information see Note 31.